bitcoin-balancer/cli-lite/docs/setup-vm/index.md

 6. Then, choose **"Password"** as the **Authentication Method** and enter a strong password which will be used to interact with your virtual machine.

+7. Enable the **"Add improved metrics monitoring and alerting (free)"** feature

-7. To finalize the creation process, scroll all the way down and click on "Create Droplet".
+8. To finalize the creation process, scroll all the way down and click on "Create Droplet".

-8. Finally, navigate to your Droplet and turn it on by clicking on the **On/Off** toggle.
+9. Finally, navigate to your Droplet and turn it on by clicking on the **On/Off** toggle.